IbtihalFerwana/pirm/metashift/README.md

         ├── cat/
         ├── dog/
  ```
-The set of samples in `p1` is the one closer to the test data

 2. Run experiments with grid search on `irm` and `ibirm` penalties and annealing iteration values